katerinaelsasser/st-lucia/README.md

 #### User Stories
 As a user, I want to see the map of the island.

 As a user, I want a clear display and can be understood.

 As a user, I want to see images of the island/locations.

 As a user, I want to click on a marker and information about the location will appear.

 As a user, I want to see locations of where restuarants, hotels and other locations on the map.

 ## Features
+At the top of the website, there is a automatic slideshow displaying images of the island.
+This gallery will adjust to all devices.

+The website has a responsive sticky navigation bar.
+When the user scrolls down the website, the navigation will stick to the top of the page.
-Throughout the web page, there are buttons that take you to where the map is on the page.
+On the navigation bar, there are buttons on it that will take you to the different sections on the page.
+For example: the 'Hotel' button will take the user to the Hotel section on the page.

+For each of the sections, there is a large image as the header with the title in the middle of it.
+Underneath the header image, there is a row of three images and text explaining differernt things on the island.
+For example: the attraction section, there are three different images of attractions on the island with text advertsing them.
+At the bottom of the section, there are buttons that will take the user to the map which is located at the bottom of the website.

+At the buttom of the website, there is a map which displays the whole of the island.
+On the map, there are markers with custom icons.
+When the user clicks on the markers, there an info window appears with info about that location.

 #### Existing Features
 * Buttons - Throughout the page there are buttons that are linked so that when they are clicked, they will take the user to the map section on the page.
 * Markers - When the user clicks the markers on the map, it will pop up with an infowindow that will have infomation about that location.
 * Navigation - The navigation bar has nav items that are linked to the different sections of the page.
 For example: the nav item "Attractions" will take you to the attraction section on the page.
-* Slideshow - The header has been turned into a slideshow, showing users images of the island.
-The slideshow is automatic with no controls.
+* Slideshow - The slideshow automatically displays images of the island to advertise it to the user.

 #### Features Left To Implement

-In the future, the website could add reviews to the page or the info window for the locations.
-They could also have a button that adjusts what the map shows.
-For example, only showing the hotel markers.
+* More data - Adding to the JSON file more locations on the island.
+* More images - Adding more images to the website of specific locations on the island like hotels.
+* Switch for the markers - Adding buttons that would display specific markers on the map and hide the other markers.
+For example: When clicking on a marker for the restaurants, the markers for the restaurants would stay on the website and the markers for the hotels and the attractions would disappear.

 ## Technologies Used
 * HTML5